AdobeDocs/commerce-operations.en/help/installation/prerequisites/database/mysql-remote.md

 ---
 title: Set up a remote MySQL database connection
-description: Follow these steps to configure a remote database connection for on-premises installations of Adobe Commerce and Magento Open Source.
+description: Follow these steps to configure a remote database connection for on-premises installations of Adobe Commerce.
 exl-id: 5fe304bd-ff38-4066-a1fd-8937575e4de4
 ---
 # Set up a remote MySQL database connection

 Sometimes you may want to host the database on a separate server instead of running the database server and the web server on the same machine.

 Adobe has provided a way to connect to a MySQL server on a different machine.
-As of Adobe Commerce and Magento Open Source 2.4.3, you can also configure the application to use an Amazon Web Services (AWS) Aurora database with no code changes.
+As of Adobe Commerce 2.4.3, you can also configure the application to use an Amazon Web Services (AWS) Aurora database with no code changes.

 Aurora is a high-performance, fully compliant MySQL server hosted on AWS.

 ## Connecting to an AWS Aurora database

-Using Aurora as the database is as easy as specifying the database in the regular Adobe Commerce and Magento Open Source setup configuration, using the default database connector.
+Using Aurora as the database is as easy as specifying the database in the regular Adobe Commerce setup configuration, using the default database connector.

 When running `bin/magento setup:install`, use the Aurora information in the `db-` fields: